dashkite/kaiko/docs/reference/functions/pop.md

 ## Description

-Pops the current context from the logger&#x27;s context stack, returning the context that was removed.
+Pops the current context from the default logger's context stack, returning the context that was removed.

 [logger]: #
-[context]: /reference//context
+[context]: /reference/types/logger/context